We are the community we serve

 I love working with Valley Settlement because we are offering the most powerful weapon in the world, education.
 Education is the key to improve the quality of life of our participants, be more inclusive, and have a strong community.
 I appreciate the diversity of my colleagues, participants, and our background experiences.
 This makes us really special.

-Valley Settlement’s twelve-member board is deeply committed to the long-term sustainability and growth of the organization.
+Valley Settlement’s eleven-member board is deeply committed to the long-term sustainability and growth of the organization.
 All board members contribute financially to the organization, and dedicate their time to ensuring the organization is advancing its mission effectively.

 Jamie Montgomery, President

 Jamie is a community volunteer and mother of five children.
 Her previous business career was in marketing and business development at publishing and Internet companies.
 She is a trained guidance counselor and is passionate about education and opportunities for children.
 Jamie currently serves as the chair of community engagement for Aspen Country Day School.
 She also serves as Spouse/Partner Officer for the Aspen chapter of Young Presidents’ Organization.
 Jamie previously served on the boards of the Kansas City Symphony and Rose Brooks Center, a domestic violence shelter.
 She also served on the board of University Academy, a K–12 college preparatory charter public school in Kansas City, MO.
 Jamie’s educational background includes a B.A. in psychology from the University of Kansas and an M.A. in Counseling from New York University.
 Jamie lives in Aspen, CO with her husband and children.

 Rob Stein, Treasurer